DDT5/snip1155-reference-impl/README.md

 This SNIP1155 specification ("spec" or "specs") outlines the functionality and interface of a [Secret Network](https://github.com/scrtlabs/SecretNetwork) contract that can manage multiple token types.
 The specifications are loosely based on [CW1155](https://lib.rs/crates/cw1155) which is in turn based on Ethereum's [ERC1155](https://eips.ethereum.org/EIPS/eip-1155), with an additional privacy layer made possible as a Secret Network contract.

-SNIP1155 allows a single contract to create and manage multiple tokens, which can be a combination of fungible tokens and non-fungible tokens, each with separate configurations, attributes and metadata.
-Fungible and non-fungible tokens are mostly treated equally; the key difference is that NFTs have total_supply of 1 and can only be minted once.
-Unlike CW1155 where approvals must cover the entire set of tokens, users interacting with SNIP1155 contracts are able to control which tokens fall in scope for a given approval.
+SNIP1155 allows a single contract instance to create and manage multiple tokens, which can be a combination of fungible tokens and non-fungible tokens, each with separate configurations, attributes and metadata.
+Fungible and non-fungible tokens are often treated equally, but each has a different set of available token configurations which define their possible behaviors (for example, NFTs cannot be minted more than once).
+Unlike CW1155 where approvals must cover the entire set of tokens, SNIP1155 contracts allow users to control which tokens fall in scope for a given approval.
 This is a feature from [ERC1761](https://eips.ethereum.org/EIPS/eip-1761).
+In addition, SNIP1155 users can control whether approvals are for token transfers, balance viewership (in the case of an NFT, to verify ownership), or private metadata viewership; the latter two being unique features arising from Secret Network's privacy layer.

-The ability to hold multiple token types can provide new functionality (such as batch transferring multiple token types), improve developer and user experience, and reduce gas fees.
-For example, using a SNIP1155 contract instead of multiple SNIP20 and SNIP721 contracts can reduce the required number of approval transactions, inter-contract messages, and factory contracts.
+The ability to hold multiple token types can provide new functionality (such as batch transferring multiple token types), improve developer and user experience (by decreasing inter-contract messages, the need for factory contracts, and the required number of approval transactions), and reduce gas fees.

 See [design decisions](#design-decisions) for more details.